dakshp26/dakshp26/README.md

 Eager to be a part of paid programming internships

-I am proficient in Python and currently learning Java and JavaScript

 <!---
 dakshp26/dakshp26 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.